cvs-health/android-compose-accessibility-techniques/doc/content/AccessibilityTraversalOrder.md

       * For example, to create a sidebar layout in which a right sidebar is read before the left main column, the enclosing `Row` should set `isTraversalGroup=true`, the left main `Column` should set `traversalIndex = 1f`, and the right sidebar `Column` should set `traversalIndex = 0f`.
     * Application of overrides like `traversalIndex` tends to be fragile with regard to change over time.
 Be aware that such layouts will need maintenance and monitoring.

+These techniques also set the focus order of active user interface composables when Switch Access is used.

 For example:

 ```kotlin